Abu Zubaydah: Joint Review Task Force

-When he assumed office in January 2009, President Barack Obama made a number of promises about the future of Guantanamo.
+When he assumed Presidential office in January 2009, Barack Obama made a number of promises about the future of Guantanamo.

-He promised the use of torture would cease at the camp.
-He promised to institute a new review system.
-That new review system was composed of officials from six departments, where the OARDEC reviews were conducted entirely by the Department of Defense.
+He promised the use of torture would cease at the camp and to institute a new review system composed of officials from six departments, where the OARDEC reviews were conducted entirely by the Department of Defense.
 When it reported back, a year later, the Joint Review Task Force classified some individuals as too dangerous to be transferred from Guantanamo, even though there was no evidence to justify laying charges against them.
 On April 9, 2013, that document was made public after a Freedom of Information Act request.

-Zayn al-lbidin Muhammed Husayn was one of the 71 individuals deemed too innocent to charge but too dangerous to release.
+Zubaydah was one of the 71 individuals deemed too innocent to charge but too dangerous to release.
 Although Obama promised that those deemed too innocent to charge but too dangerous to release would start to receive reviews from a Periodic Review Board, less than a quarter of men have received a review.
-Husayn was denied approval for transfer on September 22, 2016.
+Zubaydah was denied approval for transfer on September 22, 2016.